What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 As the name suggests, the weather in a cold desert climate is cold and dry.
 It is characterized by relatively warm summers but also very cold winters, unlike areas experiencing hot desert climates.
 (Although even the summers may be cold).

-It also differs from a warm weather climate in the way precipitation takes place.
-The little precipitation that does occur is usually in the form of snow, not rain.
-(Especially in areas where the average annual temperature is below freezing point).
+It also differs from a hot desert climate in the way precipitation takes place.
+The little precipitation that does occur is usually in the form of snow rather than rain, especially in areas where the average annual temperature is below freezing point.

 The Worrying Trend Of Desertification And Why You Should Care

 It will be clear by now that regions with a desert climate experience harsh weather conditions and a very inhospitable environment.
-This makes it very difficult, even impossible, to use it for creating urban environments, as well as utilizing it for agriculture.
+This makes it very difficult, and in some cases impossible, to use such regions for creating viable urban environments or for agriculture.

-Desertification is the process through which fertile and habitable land is turned into a desert as a result of a loss of water, both on the surface and in the ground.
+Desertification is the process through which fertile and habitable land is degraded and becomes increasingly arid as a result of a loss of water, both on the surface and in the ground.
 The lack of water is closely followed by a loss of vegetation and wildlife.
-It is mainly a result of human activity.
+This is mainly a result of human activity.

 Some of the leading causes include activities such as deforestation, the overuse of fertile soil, and other forms of overexploitation.
 Climate change (mainly due to global warming) is considered to be one of the leading causes.

-Without getting into a debate about climate change, the fact that the earth is warming up at a rapid rate, and so is desertification as a result of it, is a worrying trend with potentially serious consequences.
-And this is why you should care, as the next session will illustrate.
+Without getting into a debate about climate change, the fact that the Earth is warming up at a rapid rate, and that desertification is increasing as a result, is a worrying trend with potentially serious consequences.
+And this is why you should care, as the next section will illustrate.

 The Serious Consequences Of Desertification

 As stated before, the process of desertification is mostly a result of human activity.
-Natural changes in climate that occur over thousands of years that turn regions into deserts, rainforests, or swampland are normal.
+Natural changes in climate that occur over thousands of years, turning regions into deserts, rainforests, or swampland, are normal.
 What we are experiencing with desertification is not.

-Land degradation (the deterioration of land to the point where it becomes worthless for any human use) is a consequence of desertification.
-According to National Geographic, 75% of the world's land is already degraded.
+Land degradation (the deterioration of land to the point where it becomes severely reduced in value for human use) is a consequence of desertification.
+According to National Geographic, 75% of the world’s land is already degraded.

 The consequences will be devastating, not just for the agricultural sector but for every human being on the planet.

-The following is list is highlighting just some of the direct and indirect consequences and impact of desertification:
+The following is a list highlighting just some of the direct and indirect consequences and impacts of desertification:

-2. A steep rise in food prices is a result of a scarcity in produce.
+- A steep rise in food prices is a result of a scarcity of produce.

-3. Urban areas in semi-arid region will be confronted by increasing water shortages.
+- Urban areas in semi-arid regions will be confronted by increasing water shortages.

-5. The above-mentioned conditions will only worsen the effects of the urban phenomenon, called The Urban Heat Island.
+- The above-mentioned conditions will only worsen the effects of the urban phenomenon called the Urban Heat Island.
 You can read more about this occurrence here.

 Conclusion